JME10135/Funny-Adventure-Walkthrough/Funny Adventure Walkthrough.md

 - <details><summary>The first ending</summary>

-  - You get this if the final boss manages to escape after you have depleted the shield completeld.
+  - You get this if the final boss manages to escape after you have depleted the shield completely.

   - <details><summary>The second ending</summary>